ZoeyVid/SanCraft-Core/README.md

 # SanCraft-Core

+**The End!
+The Plugin is no longer supported!**

-The Plugin of the SanCraft-Network!
+The plugin of the SanCraft Network.